PRETgroup/goFB/textfb/spec.md

 ## BFB example

 ```
-BasicFB myExampleController;
+BasicFB InjectorMotorController;

-interface of myExampleBlock {
+interface of InjectorMotorController {
 	in event EmergencyStopChanged;
 	in event ConveyorStoppedForInject;
 	in event PumpFinished;